benlund/abbott/README.md

 ![Ward Abbott](http://f.cl.ly/items/3b3z2N3b0T233w0I402g/bourne-1.jpg)

 ## Getting Started
 Abbott is meant to deployed on any environment capable of running MongoDB, Redis, and NodeJS.
-Currently the only supported environment is Heroku but work is being made towards a more multi-platform approach.
+Currently the only supported environments are Heroku and DotCloud, but work is being made towards a more multi-platform approach.
 A shell script is forthcoming to automate a large majority of the process.

 ## License
 Abbott is licensed under the MIT license.